xy2/cozystack-website/content/en/docs/getting-started/deploy-app.md

 We will need a running Cozystack installation.
 You can use the [installation guide]({{% ref "/docs/getting-started/first-deployment" %}}) to install it.

 The Cozystack dashboard should be accessible.
-You are not obliged to use it in the future, but using the dashboard is the easiest way to learn the Cozystack platform features.
+You can also use `kubectl` instead, but using the dashboard is the easiest way to learn about the Cozystack platform features.

 Client credentials are required to access the dashboard and/or tenant namespace of the main Kubernetes cluster.